DrkR0ot/CTF/CTF - Sécurité Offensive/OSINT/OSINT 2/README.md

-# 🖼️ CTF - OSINT 2 : La statuette
+# 🖼️ CTF - OSINT 2: The Statuette

-Dans ce challenge, une simple image peut révéler bien plus qu’elle ne montre.

-## Votre mission
-Analyser le décor, les boutiques, tout.
-Tous les éléments peuvent permettre d'augmenter ses connaissances sur un lieu.

-🔍 Un excellent moyen de découvrir à quel point au travers d'une photo nous pouvons obtenir beaucoup d'informations.
+In this challenge, a single image might reveal much more than it shows.

+---

+## 🎯 Your Mission

+Analyze the background, the shops, the environment — **every detail matters**.
+Each visual element can help you **learn more about the location** or context of the photo.

+🔍 This is a great example of how much information can be uncovered just from a single picture.

+---

-## Flag
+## 🏁 Flag

-Le flag ici est ce que prenne en photo ces touristes.
+The flag is **what the tourists are taking a picture of**.